schneems/non-developers-on-rails/source/02-intro-app.md

 ## Request Response Cycle

 It's time to take a step back and talk about an important piece of the web.
-When you enter in a url into an address bar you're making a Request to the webserver to send you the data you need.
+When you enter in a url into an address bar, you're making a Request to the webserver to send you the data you need.
 The server takes the URL, decides based on the path (and sometimes other things such as logged in status) what info you need.
 It then sends you back a response.
 This response is mostly HTML that will render in your browser.

 Even in fancy "single page web apps" that do not reload when you interact with them (such as google maps), a request/response cycle is still happening behind the scenes with javascript.